In addition to a range of resources and support services available at Sippy Downs, USC Gympie students have access to:

 - Online through StudentVIP Textbooks

-USC Gympie has a student colour printer (A4), binding machine and guillotine.
-You must have printing credit on your USC student card to print at Gympie.
+USC Gympie has a student colour printer (A4), laminator, binding machine and guillotine.
+You must have printing credit on your USC student ID card to print at Gympie.

-Student printing assistance is available Monday to Friday between 8.30am and 4.30pm.
-You can also collect a Student Printing flyer from Student Central - Gympie reception.
+Printing assistance is available Monday to Friday between 8.30am and 4.30pm.
+You can also collect a MyPrint flyer from Student Central - Gympie.
+For out of office assistance please refer to the Self-serve printing instructions found on the USC website.

 For information on the canteen and kitchen facilities visit Retail and eateries.

-Please be aware that the TAFE Canteen will be closed during school holidays.
+Please be aware that the TAFE Canteen is closed during school holidays.

 The SLG provides a forum where current students can give feedback on the student experience and have input into the future development of USC Gympie.
 Members of the SLG meet twice a semester with the Director, Northern Campuses and Coordinator, USC Gympie.